Samah-00/SaveTheKing/README.txt

 Derived Classes: BoardController, HelpController, StaticObject, MovingObject.
 Classes Derived from StaticObject: Present, Wall, Gate, etc...
 Classes Derived from MovingObject: Enemy, King, Mage, etc...
+Classes Derived from Present: HealingKitPresent, DecreaseTimePresent, etc...
 Vectors:
 --------
 The board of each level is saved in a vector of vectors of unique  pointers to GameObjects.
-We also used vectors to save smaller data such as the vector of the moving enemies.
+We also used vectors to save smaller data such as the vector of moving enemies.
 ---------------------------------------------------------------------------------------------------------
 ------------------------------------------ Noteable Algorithms ------------------------------------------
 ---------------------------------------------------------------------------------------------------------